 - Provide comfort and familiarity; the world can be scary to an individual with Dementia.

 Limit distractions; look at their surroundings.
-Try a relaxing activity; music, massage, painting, gardening.
+Try a relaxing activity; music, massage, painting, or gardening.

 Aside from forgetfulness, confusion is one of the most common characteristics of Dementia.
-Confusion requires patience and understanding from their care providers and family.
-Think about living in a world where people, places and things are foreign to you; even asking a question or giving a directive can be confusing.
+Confusion requires patience and understanding from care providers and family.
+Think about living in a world where people, places, and things are foreign to you; even asking a question or giving a directive can be confusing.

 What to do: stay calm.
-If they call a spoon a fork or a book a desk, it’s ok.
-Try using photographs and other thought-provoking items to remind them of the relationship, thing or place.
+If they call a spoon, a fork, or a book a desk, it’s ok.
+Try using photographs and other thought-provoking items to remind them of the relationship, thing, or place.
 Keep explanations simple.
-Avoid anything that sounds like scolding or frustration on your part; “I told you this yesterday”, “we talked about this before”.
-Don’t take it personal.
+Avoid anything that sounds like scolding or frustration on your part; “I told you this yesterday,” or “We talked about this before.”
+Don’t take it personally.

-One of our clients has told her aide everyday for the past 18 months how she crocheted the table cloth on her dining table.
+One of our clients has told her aide every day for the past 18 months how she crocheted the tablecloth on her dining table.
 Our aide always tells her how beautiful it is and asks if she would like to crochet again.
 She has taken her to a few crochet group meetings.
 She loves it.
-She has not crocheted but it validates her feelings.
-Bottom line, people with Dementia usually don’t just act out for no reason at all.
-We must try our best to figure out what they need, want, are confused or scared by.
-They have no control over how they feel, see, think about what is going on in their environment.
+She has not crocheted, but it validates her feelings.
+The bottom line, people with Dementia usually don’t just act out for no reason at all.
+We must try our best to figure out what they need, want, and are confused or scared by.
+They have no control over how they feel, see, or think about what is going on in their environment.
 It is frustrating and scary for them not to have their needs met or feel secure in their surroundings.
-It is our job to make sure they have the BEST life possible, full of love, laughter and security!!
+It is our job to make sure they have the BEST life possible, full of love, laughter, and security!!